Eleein/gist-test/README.md

 ## :boom: What is it all about?
 This project contains sample set of E2E test cases for creating and listing gists.

+## Pre-requirements

+It is required to have git, Node.js, and npm installed to clone and run this project.
+You will also need a Github account with a username and a password.
+And for the API tests a Github token is required with permissions to read and write on Gist.

+A final requirement, for the use of sensitive data you should create a cypress.env.json file.
+This file should NOT be version controlled by git.
+Put your credentials in the file and save it locally in your project.

 Getting Started
 -----------